metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 #### Link to your volume

-We are using the location `~/mgcourse/` as directory, where all the analysis is stored.
+We are using the location `~/mgcourse/` as the directory, where all the analysis is stored.
 We assume that there is a larger storage volume mounted at `/vol/mgcourse`.
-If your preferred volume is at another location, change the `/vol/mgcourse` to a different path accordingly.
-If you don't have a another volume with more storage available you can also simply leave out the following command and create the directory with `mkdir ~/mgcourse`.
+If your preferred volume is at another location, change `/vol/mgcourse` to a different path accordingly.
+If you don't have another volume with more storage available you can also simply leave out the following command and create the directory with `mkdir ~/mgcourse`.

 !!! warning "Course Participants"